mfaerevaag/wd/README.md

 ### Finally

 If you have issues, feedback or improvements, don't hesitate to report it or submit a pull-request.
+In the case of an issue, we would much appreciate if you would include a failing test in `test/tests.sh`.
+Explanation on how to run the tests, read the section "Testing" in this README.

 Credit to [altschuler](https://github.com/altschuler) for awesome idea.